 Copper Coin Color: Green

 Many ancient copper coins are recovered from being buried in the ground.
-The chemicals found in soil react with a copper and cause oxidation that is green in color.
+The chemicals found in the soil react with copper and cause oxidation that is green in color.
 On ancient coins this is acceptable and usually noted with the coin's grade.
-Unfortunately, green oxidation on United States coins is considered damage and renders the coin ungradable.
+Unfortunately, green oxidation on United States coins is usually considered damaged and renders the coin ungradable.

 Shades of Copper